 Ask a few children to help prepare any "Responding in Gratitude" activities you may be doing today.
 Suggest that one or two prepare to lead today's singing.
+Have several volunteers practice the Scripture reading for today.

 Tell the children that the practice of gleaning happens in today's story.
 Ask if anyone can tell what gleaning is.
 Explain, if necessary, that long ago, and still today, farmers leave some of their produce for people who need food.
 In times past, farmers would leave some of their crop for people to gather.
 Today, farmers donate some of their crop to food banks.